databrary/design/notifications.md

 ### TagVolume

+Someone added a tag on your volume

 > `USER` [tagged](/volume/1/slot/1?tag) `VOLUME` with `TAG`.

 > `USER` tagged the volume, `VOLUME`, with `TAG`.
 To review tags, go to: /volume/1/slot/1?tag

 ### SharedVolume

+A new volume was shared

 > `USER` shared `VOLUME`.

 > `USER` shared the following volume, `VOLUME`, on Databrary.
 To review, go to: /volume/1

+### Newsletter

+Subscribe to the newsletter